NaifAlsultan/microfrontends-example/README.md

 # Microfrontends Example

 This repository is a detailed example of how microfrontends can be implemented and integrated at runtime via JavaScript.
-The solution was inspired by [Cam Jackson's article](https://martinfowler.com/articles/micro-frontends.html).
+The solution was originally inspired by [Cam Jackson's article](https://martinfowler.com/articles/micro-frontends.html).

 ## Terminology